Rajan316/healthcare-analytics/Framingham/README.md

 by_age_class=framingham.groupby(['age','male','diabetes'])
 framingham.BMI=by_age_class['BMI'].transform(impute_median)
 ```

+This helps in making a more informed guess about the missing values.

+Also, the correlation plot helps decide which columns need to be dropped from the dataset using the correlation plot.
+The column "education" has very less correlation with other columns of the dataset and thus can be dropped in our future analysis.

 ### Data Visualization

 Let's dig into deep into the dataset through visualization conducted using packges seaborn and matplolib.